brettviren/python-keepass/README.txt

 keepassc and python-keepass

-This provides command line and Python interfaces for operating on files in KeePass format v3 (used by KeePass 1.x, and KeePassX).
+This provides command line and Python interfaces for reading KeePass files (used by KeePass 1.x, and KeePassX).

 * Notes of caution